dmytriibasov/yelp_crawler/README.md

 scrapy crawl yelp_crawl yelp_crawler -a location="Your Location" -a category="Your Category"
 ```
 2. The crawler will scrape data from Yelp business listings and stream it into a JSON file.

+***
+## Results
+The included JSON file is an example, of the data to be scrapped and how it would be structured.